z4gon/metal-render-pipeline/dev-log/part-13/README.md

 ## Result

-Now the cube moves along the parent quad.
+Now the quad is using a different fragment function than the cube, because the render command encoder is using different render pipeline states.

 ![Picture](./1.jpg)